JeremySH/KataQuery/README.md

     mark(m, m.order+1)
 ```

-Scripts are typical python, but note that there are some **global/local scoping quirks** with running it ATM.
+Scripts are typical python, so you have all the python facilities at hand.

 Included importables are `pandas`, `numpy`, and a few other I forget at the moment.
 Of course, you can import all the
 standard python things you want.